shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Yes.”
 He hung his head in shame.

-“Just in time.
+“Finally.
+Where’ve you been?
+Nevermind.
 Go get us some more wood.”

 Fisher whispered to Ersie, “Go sit by the campfire, I’ll be right back.”